What is a Denial of Service Attack?

 What happens, is essentially a denial of service attack.
 The router will go down completely until you restart it!
 It’s been tried and tested many times, and it works.
 It’s scary stuff!
 Don’t worry though guys!
 I’ll show you how to mitigate this at the end!

-- The -V is for a verbose output
+- The -V is for verbose output.

-- The -c command is essentially the number of packets you want to send to the particular target.
-In this case, 1000 packets
+- The -c command is essentially the number of packets you want to send to the particular target, In this case, 1000 packets.

-- To specify the type of packet, we need to add -S which is a syn packet
+- To specify the type of packet, we need to add -S which is a SYN packet.

 If my computer has an IP address, of 192.168.1.110, I would essentially send packets with the source and destination IP of 192.168.1.110 to my IP address.
-This will cause a LOT of issues.
-This usually causes a lot of issues on smaller organisations/schools/universities/companies that do not have appropriate security features.

 hping3 -V -c 1000 -d 100 -S -p 21 -s 80 -k -a 192.168.1.110 192.168.1.110

-- -v Is to verbose an output
+- -v Is verbose output.

-- -c Is to specify the number of packets
+- -c Is to specify the number of packets.

-- -d Is the size of the packets
+- -d Is the size of the packets.

-- -S is the syn packets
+- -S is the SYN packets.

-- -p Is the destination port
+- -p Is the destination port.

 - -s Is the source port.
 This only matters if you are doing it on an incognito mode.
-Set this to whatever you want
+Set this to whatever you want.

-- -k Preserves the source port
+- -k Preserves the source port.

-- -a Spoofs the source address
+- -a Spoofs the source address.

 hping3 -1 –flood -a [IP OF TARGET] [NETWORK RANGE]

 - The reason -1 is used, is because if you type in hping3 in terminal and press enter, you will see that we are trying to get away from the UDP/TCP, and go to the ICMP.
 So if we scroll up a bit, we can see that -1 corresponds with ICMP.
-This is the one we want to use!
-This allows us to move into ICMP mode

-- We then add –flood
+- We then add –flood.

-- We want to spoof the source address, which is done using -a
+- We want to spoof the source address, which is done using -a.

-- You then add the IP address of the target (In my case, 192.168.1.103)
+- You then add the IP address of the target (In my case, 192.168.1.103).

-- You then add the network range (In my case 220.127.116.11, a medium sized network)
+- You then add the network range (In my case 220.127.116.11/24, a medium sized network).